DavidEGrayson/gld-tax/README.md

 This is a Ruby script that helps you calculate the taxes owed on your SPDR GLD ETF investments.
 It uses FIFO accounting.
-It currently only supports transactions in 2013 and 2014.
+It currently only supports transactions from 2010 to 2014.
 It is only for investors paying U.S. taxes.

 To use this script, create a file called `my_transactions.csv` that contains all of your purchases and sale of GLD.
 It should look like this: